 Your child’s education is incredibly important to their development, especially when they’re under the age of 8.
 It often creates a path to success or failure within your child’s educational life.
-If kids are engaged in fun, exciting learning experiences and activities during early childhood, they’ll have a better association with school as they move forward.
+If kids are engaged in fun, exciting learning experiences and activities during early childhood, they’ll have a better association with the school as they move forward.

 Early childhood education should be heavily focused on sparking a young child’s imagination and curiosity.
-This focus will create a desire for learning within most children, and make their school experience significantly more effective in the long-run.
+This focus will create a desire for learning within most children and make their school experience significantly more effective in the long run.

 Dr. Katherine Glenn-Applegate, an associate professor of education at Ohio Wesleyan University, believes that making a decision about your child’s early education shouldn’t be so black and white.
 She believes that many people think the only two options are to stay at home and learn with mom or dad, or to go to a school and immediately be ingrained in social situations.
 However, she disagrees.

 Dr. Glenn-Applegate firmly believes that the main component for a solid early childhood education is a loving environment that is stimulating and supportive and encourages children to care for themselves and others.
-This can happen at home, with friends from daycare, or at a school.
+This can happen at home, with friends from daycare, or at school.

 Your kids deserve to attend a school that recognizes and prioritizes the importance of creating a healthy environment for early childhood education.
 With the right environment and group settings for your child, they’ll learn social skills that they can take with them throughout their lives.

 A well-rounded and engaged early education helps children learn how to relate and understand each other.
 Their educators should be promoting group projects and teaching them how to respect each other’s boundaries.

 Supervised interaction in a space and supportive classroom environment teaches skills like patience, taking turns, and listening to those around you.
 These are social skills that can be implemented in every classroom or work environment throughout someone’s life.